 We actively engage and invest in the communities in which we operate and want to create a positive and long-lasting legacy.
-Part of this vision is fulfilled by our 'Make a Difference' charitable donation programme, whose four key streams focus on sponsorship, donations, local volunteering opportunities and supporting a JLA-chosen 'charity of the year'.
-We also encourage our staff to make use of our 'Make a Difference Colleague Volunteering' days, which give staff a full working day of paid leave to volunteer.
+Part of this vision is fulfilled by our 'Make a Difference Colleague Volunteering' days, which give staff a full working day of paid leave to volunteer.